joelmoxley/founder-playbook/II. Finance/05 - Govt Funding - SBV/01 - Content - Opportunities and Approach/md/02 - DOE Small Business Voucher Pilot Overview.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This document provides an overview of the Small Business Voucher (SBV) program provided by the Department of Energy.
+This document provides an overview of the Small Business Voucher (SBV) program provided by the Department of Energy.

 Credit: [Small Business Vouchers Pilot](https://www.sbv.org/)